tidbyt/tidbyt.dev/docs/02_build/01_build_for_tidbyt.md

 retrieve data over HTTP, transform it and use a collection of _Widgets_ to describe how the data should be presented visually.

-The Pixlet CLI runs these scripts and renders the result as a WebP or GIF animation.
+The Pixlet CLI runs these scripts on your computer (Mac, Windows or Linux) and renders the result as a WebP or GIF animation.
 You can view the animation in your browser, save it, or even push it to a Tidbyt device with `pixlet push`.

+Note: Scripts do not run on Tidbyt devices, only rendered WebP or GIF animations are sent to it.

 ## What's next?